MSLNZ/GTC/docs/API/core_functions.rst

 Core Functions
 ==============

-A set of core mathematical functions, together with functions that create elementary uncertain numbers and functions that can be used to access uncertain number attributes, are defined in the :mod:`core` module.
-These functions are automatically imported into the ``GTC`` namespace, so they are available after performing ``from GTC import *``.
+Functions that create elementary uncertain numbers and functions that can be used to access uncertain-number attributes, are defined in the :mod:`core` module.
+A set of standard mathematical functions (like :func:`~core.sqrt`, :func:`~core.sin`, :func:`~core.log10`, etc) is also defined for uncertain numbers and can be applied to the numeric Python types as well.
+All these functions are imported automatically into the ``GTC`` namespace, so they are available after performing ``from GTC import *``.

 .. automodule:: core
 	:members: